 Sjögren's syndrome is an autoimmune disease which most commonly causes dry eyes and mouth.
 It can also affect other organs including lungs, kidneys, skin and the nervous system.
 See the separate leaflet called Sjögren's Syndrome.

 This is a common cause of painless red eye, which looks very alarming.
 It is caused by a small bleed from one of the tiny blood vessels behind the conjunctiva.
 It can look alarming but it usually causes no symptoms and is usually harmless.
+Rarely, it can be associated with high blood pressure (hypertension).
 See the separate leaflet called Subconjunctival Haemorrhage.

 Episcleritis and scleritis